The Centre for Global Inclusion:

 The Global Diversity, Equity & Inclusion Benchmarks: Standards for Organizations Around the World (GDEIB)

 One of our main offerings is the Global Diversity, Equity & Inclusion Benchmarks.
 A copy of selected pages of the GDEIB is attached as Part IV Narrative Description of Your Activities Project One Attachment A Global Diversity, Equity & Inclusion Benchmarks.
 The full document is available for free download at www.centreforglobalinlusion.org.
 Go to Downloads and you will see it there.

-The report is organized into 15 categories identifying levels of achievement and individual benchmarks (there are a total of 198 in the desired levels 3, 4, and 5), which range from inactive to best practices, together with many user tools to make this a living/working document for users.
-It was first published and disseminated as a free downloadable document/report.
+The report is organized into 15 categories identifying levels of achievement and individual benchmarks (there are a total of 198 in the desired levels 3, 4, and 5), which range from inactive to best practices, and is paired with useful tools to make it a living/working document for users.
 Developed in 2006 by Julie O’Mara and Alan Richter with the assistance of 47 experts from around the world, it was initially based on research conducted by the Tennessee Valley Authority.
+It was published and disseminated as a free downloadable document/report.
 Permission was granted by TVA to use the work, globalize and update it, and disseminate it.
 First distributed by email, it later was available through many websites.
 It has always been free.
 Starting in July 2017 The Centre assumed responsibility for maintaining and disseminating the GDEIB.
-It is downloadable at www.centreforglobalinclusion.org as well as available on several other websites of Expert Panelists and Alliances.
-The GDEIB provides a means of measurement, a strategic planning tool, and actions that may be taken at an organizational and individual level, to do good diversity work.
+It is downloadable at www.centreforglobalinclusion.org as well as available on several other websites The GDEIB provides a means of measurement, a strategic planning tool, and a set of actions that may be taken at an organizational and individual level, to do good diversity work.

 Users by Sector